 The Constitution of India begins with a short statement of its basic values.
 It contains the philosophy on which our constitution has been built.
-It provides a standard two exam and evaluates any law and action of the government to determine whether it is good or bad; it can be said that preamble is the soul of the Indian constitution.
+It provides a standard two exam and evaluates any law and action of the government to determine whether it is good or bad; it can be said that the preamble is the soul of the Indian constitution.
 India is the largest democracy in the world, and the Constitution of India came into effect on 26 January 1950.

 A constitution is a set of rules and regulations through which a country is governed.